alexanderjacks/dogged/src/pages/products/index.md

 main:
   heading: Unlock 2 Achievements from Help Wanted Quests
   description: >-
-    Earning these achievements unlocks unique Hats at the Abandoned House in Cindersap Forest.
-In addition, the day after earning "Gofer", Mayor Lewis will send 500g in the mail.
-The day after earning "A Big Help", Mayor Lewis will send 2,500g in the mail.
+    Earning "Gofer" (10 Help Wanted complete) and "A Big Help" (40 Help Wanted complete) achievements unlocks unique Hats at the Abandoned House in
+    Cindersap Forest.
+Mayor Lewis will also mail 500g and 2,500g rewards respectively.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/logo.png